NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 63 points only once this season.
+- NC State and its opponents have combined for 63 points or more just once this year.

-- Friday's total is 7.0 points lower than the two team's combined 70 points per game average.
+- North Carolina's games have gone over 63 points in six of 11 chances this season.

+- The two teams combine to average 70 points per game, 7.0 more than the over/under in this contest.

-- The 50.1 combined points per game that these two squads have allowed this season are 12.9 fewer than the 63 total in this contest.
+- The 50.1 combined points per game that these two squads have allowed this season are 12.9 fewer than the 63 over/under in this contest.

-- The average total in Wolf Pack games this season is 54.2, 8.8 points fewer than Friday's over/under of 63 .
+- The Wolf Pack and their opponents score an average of 54.2 points per game, 8.8 fewer than Friday's total.

-- The 67.2 PPG average total in Tar Heels games this season is 4.2 points more than this game's over/under.
+- The 63-point over/under for this game is 4.2 points below the 67.2 points per game average total in Tar Heels games this season.

 NC State Stats and Trends

-- In NC State's 11 games this year, it has seven wins against the spread.
+- NC State has seven wins against the spread in 11 games this season.

-- So far this season, the Wolf Pack have been installed as favorites by a 6.5-point margin or more four times and are 3-1 ATS in those games.
+- The Wolf Pack have been favored by 5.5 points or more five times this season and are 4-1 ATS in those games.

-- NC State's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- NC State's games this year have hit the over on six of 11 set point totals (54.5%).

-- When NC State records more than 31.4 points, it is 4-2 against the spread and 5-1 overall.
+- NC State is 4-2 against the spread and 5-1 overall this season when the team records more than 31.4 points.

-- The Wolf Pack average 419.4 yards per game, just 7.2 more than the 412.2 the Tar Heels give up per matchup.
+- The Wolf Pack rack up 419.4 yards per game, just 7.2 more than the 412.2 the Tar Heels give up per contest.

-- In games that NC State churns out more than 412.2 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that NC State picks up over 412.2 yards, the team is 2-3 against the spread and 3-2 overall.

 - The Wolf Pack have 10 giveaways this season, while the Tar Heels have 14 takeaways .